Palestine and the United Nations: 2021–2024 and status upgrade

+The effort to secure full UN membership was renewed in 2024 during the Gaza war, with the United Nations Security Council holding a vote on the topic in April.
+The vote was 12 in favor, with two abstentions, and one against – the United States, which vetoed the measure for two primary reasons.
+The U.S. argued that Palestinian statehood should be achieved through direct negotiations with Israel rather than unilateral actions, and emphasized the need for significant reforms within the Palestinian Authority, citing long-standing issues of corruption and mismanagement.

+On 10 May 2024, the UN General Assembly passed a resolution that recognized that Palestine met the requirements for UN membership, and requested that the Security Council reconsider admitting the state.
+It also granted Palestine additional rights at the UN, including being seated with member states, the right to introduce proposals and agenda items, and participate in committees, but did not grant them the right to vote.
+The vote was 143 countries in favour, nine against and 25 abstaining.
+The upgrades went into effect at the subsequent session of the UN General Assembly on 10 September 2024.

 Resolution 2334 and quarterly reports

 United Nations Security Council Resolution 2334 of 2016 "Requests the Secretary-General to report to the Council every three months on the implementation of the provisions of the present resolution;"

 In the first of these reports, delivered verbally at a security council meeting on 24 March 2017, United Nations Special Coordinator for the Middle East Peace Process, Nickolay Mladenov, noted that Resolution 2334 called on Israel to take steps to cease all settlement activity in the Occupied Palestinian Territory, that "no such steps have been taken during the reporting period" and that instead, there had been a marked increase in statements, announcements and decisions related to construction and expansion.

 Annually recurring general assembly resolutions

 + - Document links will work once the document has been published in the Official Document System.
 Details can meanwhile be found at the United Nations website.

 ++ & +++ - 2019 & 2018 data. * - Passed by consensus.
 Voting records can be examined at the United Nations website.